-From Ghana to the U.S.: To call the United States from Ghana, dial:
+From Ghana to the U.S.: To call the United States from Ghana, dial: 00 - 1 - Area Code - Land Phone Number 00 - 1 - 10 Digit Mobile Number

-00 - 1 - Area Code - Land Phone Number 00 - 1 - 10 Digit Mobile Number found it economical and convenient to purchase cell phones for their time abroad.
+Cell phones: Cell phones are very common in Ghana.
+Some past participants have found it economical and convenient to purchase cell phones for their time abroad.
 You can discuss how to purchase a cell phone during your orientation in Ghana.
-If you choose to bring a cell phone from the U.S., be sure to contact your American carrier and ask them to unlock your phone.
+If you choose to bring a cell phone from the US, be sure to contact your American carrier and ask them to unlock your phone.
 It is also recommended that you understand how to turn off the data and roaming features so that you do not run up your bill.
 Some American carriers offer international plans, so that is something to also consider.